stilab-ets/AndroidRefactoring/README.md

-# On the Impact of Single and Co-occurrent Refactorings on Quality Attributes in Android Applications
+## On the Impact of Single and Co-occurrent Refactorings on Quality Attributes in Android Applications

-This is the Github assets our submission titled "On the Impact of Single and Co-occurrent Refactorings on Quality Attributes in Android Applications".
+This repository contains our replication package for our submission titled "On the Impact of Single and Co-occurrent Refactorings on Quality Attributes in Android Applications".

 We provide the necessary data to replicate the results of our study: